 Weathering the storm – our response to Storms Ciara and Dennis

 Aviva exists to be with people when it really matters.
 We’re here to help them make the most of life and stand strong by their side through the good and the bad.

 Recent storms in the UK are timely reminders of our purpose: with you today, for a better tomorrow.

-When storms Ciara and Dennis hit, our people worked around the clock to provide support to thousands of customers whose homes and businesses were flooded.
+When storms Ciara and Dennis hit in February 2020, our people worked around the clock to provide support to thousands of customers whose homes and businesses were flooded.

 Our focus on delivering great service and great outcomes for customers remains unchanged over the last 300+ years.
 And it’s our financial strength, that will enable us to keep caring more for our customers, today, tomorrow and beyond.